KPdir/kpdir.github.io/about.md

 <h2> About </h2>

 <p>
 Hi!!
 I am a Data Scientist based in Vancouver, BC.
 My expertise is Applied Statistics, Machine Learning and Signal Processing.
-I have 5+ years of experience doing statistical data analysis and 2+ years of experience with Machine Learning.
-My educational background is in Physics and Electrical Engineering.
+I have a background is in Physics and Electrical Engineering.
 Most recently I have worked in the E-Commerce industry doing Analytics.
-Previously I worked for large scientific collaboration searching for Dark Matter, one of the big mysteries of our Universe.
+Previously, I have worked on text data analysis towards customer service AI and before that for large scientific collaboration searching for Dark Matter, one of the big mysteries of our Universe.
 <br><br>
 I also enjoy working on independent projects that interest me, playing soccer and parenting :).
 I am a free and open source software enthusiast and love tinkering with stuff.
 I love learning more and more Linux and fiddling with computers (sometimes ill-advisedly!).
 <br><br>